Kitchen Pantry Storage Hacks

 The Best Storage Containers for Your Pantry

-Let’s start with the obvious: What containers should you use for storing food in your pantry?
+Let’s start with the obvious of the Kitchen Pantry Organization Hacks: What containers should you use for storing food in your pantry?
 Consider see-through containers, preferably glass, rather than plastic, with labels.
 Create a space for some empty extras to keep within arms’ reach.
 You can also use vertical door storage for lids to pots and pans and extra containers (but more on that in a minute!).
 You’ll also want a mix of different types of containers to make it easy to differentiate.
 Some lightweight baskets are a good idea as well, as long as everything is labeled.

-9. Lazy Susans to Optimize Corner Space in Your Pantry Cabinets
+9. Lazy Susans Optimize Corner Space in Your Pantry Cabinets

 If you’re not planning to build out a brand new, state of the art pantry, but rather, are looking to make the most of the storage and shelving that already exist, here is one of the best pieces of advice I could give you: Utilize lazy susans as storage in corner shelves to completely maximize the space.

 8. Vertical & Flat Storage in Your Pantry

 If you’re truly maximizing your vertical space, it may behoove you to think of the pantry like a food library and keep a step ladder accessible and tucked away.
 To truly get organized, you want to switch your thinking: Infrequently used, non-perishables shouldn’t go to ‘the back of the shelf’ but rather, ‘the top shelf.’
 Think vertical!
 Hang oven mitts as well.
 Shower racks make great produce racks.
 Cutting boards can also be strapped to cabinet walls.